Back

 Enzyme-Based

 Enzymes are proteins that catalyze specific biochemical reactions.
-Enzyme-based biosensors rely on the catalytic activity of enzymes to detect and quantify the presence of target analytes, such as blood glucose, cholesterol, and certain disease biomarkers.
+Enzyme-based biosensors rely on the catalytic activity of enzymes to detect and quantify target analytes, such as blood glucose, cholesterol, and certain disease biomarkers.

 These biosensors are widely used in various healthcare applications, particularly in diagnostics.